Lillie Nordmann

 Lillie Nordmann (born August 5, 2002) is an American competitive swimmer specializing in butterfly and freestyle events.
 She competed at the 2019 World Junior Swimming Championships, winning gold medals in the 200 meter butterfly, 4×200 meter freestyle relay, and 4×100 meter medley relay.
 She competes collegiately for Stanford University.

 Background

 Nordmann was born August 5, 2002, to Amy and Michael Nordmann.
 Her mother competed collegiately and won a national title in volleyball and her father competed collegiately in swimming.
 For club swimming growing up she trained and competed as part of The Woodlands Swim Team and Magnolia Aquatics.
 She attended The Woodlands High School in The Woodlands, Texas, where she competed as part of the school swim team and won State Championships titles in the 200 yard freestyle and 100 yard butterfly.
 In 2021, she started attending Stanford University and competing collegiately as part of Stanford Cardinal.
+She has three sisters; Lucie, Mary and Zoe Nordmann, also swimmers as well.

 Career

 2013–2018

 In 2013, Nordmann won the Swammy Award for female Age Group Swimmer of the Year, 10 years old and younger age group, from SwimSwam for ranking in the top ten nationally in 12 events for her age group.
 At the 2018 Junior Pan Pacific Swimming Championships in Suva, Fiji, she placed fourth in the 200 meter butterfly, first in the b-final of the 4×100 meter freestyle relay and the 100 meter butterfly, 20th in the 100 meter freestyle, and 21st in the 50 meter freestyle.